True Bits in the book

 Tacitus mentions ‘the sticks’ as the form of divination

 text about the characters on the cards.
 Credits for the artists at the front of

 The images (where not explained in the text)

-century opera).
-The source is the Icelandic Völsunga
+Wagner’s Der Ring des Nibelungen.
+The original source is the Icelandic Völsunga

-The Magician – Loki eating the witch’s heart comes from
+The Magician – Loki eating the witch’s heart comes